Physics-informed neural networks for gravity currents reconstruction from limited data: Introduction

-In this work we apply for the first time the HFM method to gravity currents, which are an ubiquitous class of geophysical flows induced by density gradient \cite{ungarish2009introduction}.
-Gaining in-depth understanding of gravity currents requires a detailed 3D picture of both density, velocity and pressure fields.
-However, most of nowadays experimental techniques allow planar or averaged measurements of density that are often combined with planar PIV observations, leading experimentalists to rely on questionable assumption of flow homogeneity in one direction.
-This motivates the use of PINNs for reconstructing flow information in the discarded direction.
 In this work we focus on a numerical experiment performed with the spectral solver NEK5000 of the Lock-exchange flow configuration which is widely studied at the laboratory scale.
 The high fidelity numerical solution is subsequently used for designing several training data sets that mimic state-of-the art experimental setups and serves as ground truth for validation purpose which is described in Section \ref{prob}.
-In Section \ref{method} we present the extension of the PINN approach to gravity currents and propose a modified loss function that takes into account spatially averaged data.
-The resulting approach is applied in section \ref{result} to three existing experimental setups, for which the accuracy of the reconstructed fields is discussed.
+In Section \ref{methodo} we present the extension of the PINN approach to gravity currents and propose a modified loss function that takes into account spatially averaged data.
+The resulting approach is applied in section \ref{results} to three existing experimental setups, for which the accuracy of the reconstructed fields is discussed.
 We also investigate the design an "optimal" experimental setup with respect to two criteria : the complexity/price of the setup and the accuracy of the inferred fields.
 Concluding remarks are given in Section \ref{conclusion}.